 - Earth is the third planet of the solar system orbiting the sun.

-- With the diameter of about 8,000 miles, it is the fifth largest planet of the solar system.
+- With a diameter of about 8,000 miles, it is the fifth-largest planet in the solar system.

 - It is the only known planet in the solar system that contains free atmospheric oxygen, the largest amount of liquid water, and life.